Real Estate in Malaysia

 "Housing rental charges are a lot higher here than in my native New Zealand.
 Typical monthly rental for a house is between 8000 and 12000 ringgit - say 2500 to 4000 USD.
-Apartments are cheaper, maybe 1000 to 2500 USD per month," added another expat who made the move to Kuala Lumpur.
+Apartments are cheaper, maybe 1000 to 2500 USD per month," remarked one member in Kuala Lumpur.

 Should I buy or rent a home in Malaysia?

 If you have not spent a lot of time in Malaysia, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision: